ryangrillo/iwp/ReadMe.txt

 First, I would like to thank you for your consideration and the opportunity to complete this project.

+- This project was created in Eclipse with Maven dependencies.
+In order to compile it needs to run in an IDE so that these external depencies can be installed.

 - In order to start the program: run StartApp.java in the app package.
 It has the main method